 We encourage submissions on these topics and welcome any related proposals.

-More help and hints about submission formats and needed info we want to have from you you will find in the form below, please fill it:
+More help and hints about submission formats and needed info we want to have from you you will find in the form below.

-In a case you will find complications and issues with sending above form, please feel free to sent talk proposal following up the form structure by email to email@example.com email address and we will help you to register.
+If you encounter complications or issues when submitting the form above, please feel free to send talk proposal following up the form structure by email to email@example.com email address and we will help you to register.